 Nature magazine recently reported there are ten times the amount of bacterial cells in our body as human cells.
 Approximately 3-5 lbs of bacteria in the gut alone!

-If these are healthy bacteria they make countless nutrients such as B vitamins etc. Dr Yanick Phd has researched and published how seven appropriate strains of organisms can create over 400 beneficial strains of microorganisms each creating vitamins within us.
+If these are healthy bacteria they make countless nutrients such as B vitamins etc. Dr Yanick PhD has researched and published how seven appropriate strains of organisms can create over 400 beneficial strains of microorganisms each creating vitamins within us.
 However if there is dysbiosis or altered microorganisms in the gut, we get byproducts that give us symptoms of fatigue, headaches and joint aches, bloating etc.

-Another common chemical stressor is environmental chemical stressors such as flouride in water, chlorine in swimming pools, pesticides on our food, Genetically modified organisms, etc. Medications are another chemical stressor that will create nutrient deficiencies.
+Another common chemical stressor is environmental chemical stressors such as fluoride in water, chlorine in swimming pools, pesticides on our food, Genetically modified organisms, etc. Medications are another chemical stressor that will create nutrient deficiencies.
 The fourth leading cause of death in the United States is side effects from properly prescribed medications.

 Another common chemical stressor is food sensitivities.
 These are not the life threatening allergic response that we know some people have such as to peanuts or shellfish which are called atopic and generally last for life.

 Food sensitivities are usually IGG mediated and can change over time.
-These are most common in the protein components of food such as gluten in grains, casein in dairy products, and the proteins in egg whites.
+These are most common in the protein components of food such as gluten in grains, casein in dairy products, and the protein in egg whites.

 There are many different types of testing to determine these allergies and labs are improving all the time.

 Traditional blood tests for gluten are usually based on alpha-gliadin which is only one of 18 proteins in wheat and frequently gives false negatives.
 Labs such as Cyrex and Enterolabs use much more advanced testing methods and are much more accurate.
-However, many patients can’t afford these tests and many will do very well with a health coach trained in the elimination and provocation method of detecting allergic and sensitivity reactions.
+However, many patients can’t afford these tests and many will do very well with a health coach trained in the elimination and provocation method of detecting allergic reactions.

 We will discuss structural stressors in a follow up column.
 The point here is that if you are having persistent health challenges that are not responding, maybe you are looking at the wrong approach.
 Maybe there are silent stressors in categories you are not aware of.